PaddlePaddle/docs/doc/fluid/advanced_usage/deploy/inference/windows_cpp_inference_en.md

 | Hard Disk     | 1T hdd + 256G ssd |
 | Graphics Card | GTX1080 8G        |

-The operated system is win10 family version in test environment.
+The operating system is win10 family version in the experimental environment.

 ### Steps to Configure Environment

-**Please follow the following steps to install,or the installation may get failed**
+**Please strictly follow the subsequent steps to install, otherwise the installation may fail**

 **Install Visual Studio 2015 update3**

 Install Visual Studio 2015.
-Please choose cusomization for the options of content to be installed and choose to install all functions about c, c++ and vc++.
+Please choose "customize" for the options of contents to be installed and choose to install all functions relevant to c, c++ and vc++.

 Usage of Inference demo
 ------------------------

-Decompress Paddle, Release and fluid_install_dir package.
+Decompress Paddle, Release and fluid_install_dir compressed package.

-First enter into Paddle/paddle/fluid/inference/api/demo_ci, then create and enter into build/, finally use cmake to generate vs2015 solution file.
+First enter into Paddle/paddle/fluid/inference/api/demo_ci, then create and enter into directory /build, finally use cmake to generate vs2015 solution file.
 Commands are as follows:

 `cmake .. -G "Visual Studio 14 2015 Win64" -DWITH_GPU=OFF -DWITH_MKL=OFF -DWITH_STATIC_LIB=ON -DCMAKE_BUILD_TYPE=Release -DDEMO_NAME=simple_on_word2vec -DPADDLE_LIB=path_to_the_patddle\paddle_fluid.lib`